learn-co-curriculum/dsc-my-little-rainbow-lab/README.md

 ```

 ## Making a Rainbow
+First off make sure you have [forked](https://github.com/learn-co-students/my-little-rainbow-v-000) and cloned this repo.
+Next, create a new branch, and switch to it; it's `git checkout -b your_solution_branch_name` in case you forgot.

-In this directory you'll see three files. `index.html`, `main.css`, and this `README.md`.
+In that directory you'll see three files. `index.html`, `main.css`, and this `README.md`.
 Open them in your text editor via your command line.
 Also open `index.html` in your browser; if everything is working correctly you should see a white page.
 Good job!

 ## Making the Divs Visible
-If you use the inspector or look at the file in your text editor, you'll see that the basic file stucture is there.
+If you use the inspector or look at the file in your text editor, you'll see that the basic file structure is there.
 So why can't we see anything?!?!?
 That's because the divs have no styling on them right now.
 And that's because we never told the browser to include a CSS file that would apply any styles.

 Let's fix this by adding the stylesheet to the `head` like so,
 ```html